 Sometimes we build elevated decks out of necessity, other times out of beauty, but often we build them to help our customers use their outdoor space more effectively.
 An elevated deck is perfect for where space is tight, since it effectively doubles the area it is built in.
 Imagine a patio with a built-in barbecue on top and a shaded reading area for you or a play area for the kids underneath.
 Other times we build multi-level decks to give the husband a work area underneath and the wife a sunning area on top.
 Perhaps we are not only building decks but also saving marriages!

 If you need an elevated deck builder in Los Angeles contact California Decks today for a free consultation.

-The latest remodeling cost to value report by Hanley Wood, analyzing cost recouped for
+The latest remodeling cost to value report by Hanley Wood, analyzing cost

 Natural or Composite?